piontec/free-oci-kubernetes/README.md

 Stat by reading the [official documentation about bootstrapping Flux with GitHub](https://fluxcd.io/flux/installation/bootstrap/github/).

 Make sure you noted your GitHub Private Access Token (PAT).
-Now, run the following command:
+Now, remove the flux config present in this repo (it's used for the auto-upgrade GitHub Action) and run the following command:

 ```sh
 git rm -r flux/flux-system